MarcelWinterot/nano-keras/README.md

 ## Documentation

 ### Will write it in the future, when I release the first version.
-I'm planning to release it on the 5th of November.
+I'm planning to release it in the next few days.